romandariana/documentation/docs/solutions/reference-designs/ad-apard32690-sl/ad-apardspoe-sl/index.rst

 the :adi:`AD-APARDSPOE-SL <AD-APARDSPOE-SL>` hardware features Arduino Form-factor headers, and 3 pins to extract power from the :adi:`AD-APARD32690-SL <AD-APARD32690-SL>` board.

-To allow board stacking and development of field device applications using Arduino shields, the :adi:`AD-APARDSPOE-SL <AD-APARDSPOE-SL>` has extra tall headers that allows other Arduino shields to be stacked on top of it.
+To support board stacking and the development of field device applications using Arduino shields, the :adi:`AD-APARDSPOE-SL<AD-APARD32690-SL>` is equipped with extra-tall headers, enabling other Arduino shields to be stacked on top of it.

 The design also features a complete power isolation to the host :adi:`AD-APARD32690-SL <AD-APARD32690-SL>`.